shanecelis/bevy_minibuffer/README.md

 because we can then script these interactions.

-In general the Unix shell trades interactive convenience for non-interactive scriptability, and it's a good trade because of its scriptability.
+In general the Unix shell trades interactive convenience for non-interactive scriptability, and it is a good trade because of its scriptability.
 Minibuffer does not provide interactive scriptability[^1] but that means we can make it a better interactive experience.
 For instance instead of being required to know the arguments for any given command, Minibuffer commands will query the user for